-The Best Glass Cleaner Options for the Home
+The Best Streak-Free Glass Cleaners for Your Home

-Get windows, mirrors, and other glass surfaces bright and shiny with the cleaner that has the right format and ingredients for your home and lifestyle.
+Get windows, mirrors, and other glass surfaces bright and shiny with a clear formulation that fits your lifestyle and household needs.

-- BEST AMMONIA-FREE FOAM: Sprayway Aerosol Glass Cleaner (19-ounce can)
+- BEST OVERALL: Sprayway Glass Cleaner Aerosol Spray

 Clearing Up Glass Cleaner Confusion

-Glass cleaner comes in three basic formats: liquid, foam, and wipes.
+Glass cleaner comes in three basic formats, each with their own pros and cons.

 - Liquid glass cleaner is the most familiar type and the handiest for everyday use around the home.
-The majority of liquid glass cleaners are sold in spray bottles, although a few are in aerosol cans.
-You’ll also find liquid glass cleaners in bottles that attach to a garden hose for cleaning outdoor windows.
-To avoid liquid running down vertical glass surfaces and dripping onto the furniture or floor underneath, it’s best to mist these cleaners onto a cleaning cloth–preferably microfiber, which won’t leave lint on the glass–and then wipe the glass with the cloth for a streak-free and mess-free experience.
+Most liquid glass cleaners come in spray bottles, although a few are packaged in aerosol cans.
+Some attach to a garden hose for cleaning outdoor windows.
+To prevent the liquid cleaner from running down vertical glass surfaces and dripping onto the furniture or floor underneath, it’s best to mist these cleaners onto a cleaning cloth, preferably microfiber, which won’t leave lint on the glass.
+Then, wipe the glass with the cloth for a streak-free and mess-free experience.

-- Foam glass cleaners, usually in aerosol cans, are often extra-strength products designed to effectively tackle the toughest glass grunge, such as bird droppings on car windows, watermarks on shower doors, and dried toothpaste globs on bathroom mirrors.
-Because the foam clings, you needn’t worry about cleaner dripping down vertical glass surfaces, so you can spray the product directly onto the glass and then wipe with your microfiber cloth.
+- Foam glass cleaners, usually in aerosol cans, often make up extra-strength products designed to effectively tackle the toughest stains and glass grunge, such as bird droppings on car windows, watermarks on shower doors, and dried toothpaste globs on bathroom mirrors.
+Because foam clings, there’s less worry about cleaner dripping down surfaces, which allows you to spray the product directly onto the glass and then wipe with a microfiber cloth.

 - Glass cleaning wipes are use-and-toss products that make light household cleaning a snap.
-Though very convenient for quick touchups, they generally aren’t as effective as liquid or foam cleaners for greasy, sticky, or thick messes, and they tend to leave more streaks.
-Wipes also dry out quickly if you don’t reseal the package correctly after use.
+Though convenient for quick touch-ups, they generally work less effectively than liquid or foam cleaners for greasy, sticky, or thick messes.
+Wipes also tend to leave more streaks and can dry out quickly if a user fails to reseal the package correctly after use.

-The majority of commercial glass cleaners have a fairly lengthy list of chemical ingredients with various functions, but for most consumers, there are two general camps of these products: those with alcohol or ammonia as their main active ingredient, and those with gentler, “greener” active ingredients.
+Most commercial glass cleaners have a fairly lengthy list of chemical ingredients with various functions, but for most consumers, these products fall into one of two general camps: those with alcohol or ammonia as their main active ingredient and those with gentler, “greener” active ingredients.

-- Isopropyl alcohol, more commonly called rubbing alcohol, is another common active ingredient found in many glass cleaners.
-Like ammonia, it effectively cuts through grease and other tough grunge, evaporates extremely quickly, and kills many types of germs.
-While isopropyl alcohol isn’t likely to cause harm if used correctly and with proper ventilation, it is potentially quite toxic if consumed, sprayed into the eyes, or spilled in large quantities onto the skin, where it quickly absorbs and can cause symptoms such as dizziness, rapid heartbeat, slowed breathing, confusion, and nausea.
+Although isopropyl alcohol likely will not cause harm if used correctly and with proper ventilation, it is potentially toxic if consumed, sprayed into the eyes, or spilled in large quantities onto the skin, where it quickly absorbs and can cause symptoms such as dizziness, rapid heartbeat, slowed breathing, confusion, and nausea.

-- White vinegar, perhaps the most common active ingredient in natural commercial glass cleaners, as well as DIY blends, is effective at cutting through grease and grime, and although it doesn’t have a pleasant smell, it’s not likely to irritate your respiratory system, eyes, or skin the way ammonia and alcohol can.
+- White vinegar is perhaps the most common active ingredient in natural commercial glass cleaners and also homemade window cleaners.
+Vinegar effectively cuts through grease and grime, and although it doesn’t have a pleasant smell, it’s not likely to irritate the respiratory system, eyes, or skin the way ammonia and alcohol can.
 Because vinegar evaporates fairly quickly, it leaves a mostly streak-free finish.
-And while not as powerful as ammonia and alcohol, vinegar does have mildly antibacterial properties to kill germs on surfaces.
+And while not as powerful as ammonia and alcohol, vinegar has mild antibacterial properties to kill germs on surfaces.

-You can safely use any type of glass cleaner on untinted windows, mirrors, glass shelves and tables, glass shower doors, tile, and other hard, sealed surfaces.
-But some surfaces call for specially formulated cleaners.
+Be aware, some surfaces require specialty glass cleaners.
+Any type of glass cleaner is safe to use on untinted windows, mirrors, glass shelves and tables, glass shower doors, and tile, but some surfaces call for specially formulated cleaners.

 - Because today’s electronics have screens made of multiple layers of very thin plastics and adhesives, not glass, they are susceptible to damage from cleaning products containing alcohol or ammonia, which can cause haze or discoloration.
-Only use cleaners (such as this one from Screen Mom, available on Amazon) that specifically indicate they are safe for eliminating dust and fingerprints from televisions, computers, phones, and other delicate electronics.
+Only use cleaners that specifically indicate they are safe for eliminating dust and fingerprints from televisions, computers, phones, and other delicate electronics.

 - While regular glass cleaner will work on the insides of untinted automobile windows, if you’re battling bird droppings, heavy layers of dust, pollen, mud, or sticky tree sap on the exterior glass surface, you’ll get better results with a cleaner specifically formulated for tough messes common to windshields.

-- For an easier time cleaning the outside of your home’s windows, choose a glass cleaner (like Windex Outdoor, also available on Amazon) in a spray bottle that attaches to your outdoor hose, allowing you to spray the glass quickly and evenly, and then rinse away the grime with no need for scrubbing.
+- To reduce elbow grease when cleaning the outside of your home’s windows, choose a glass cleaner in a spray bottle that attaches to your outdoor hose, allowing you to spray the glass quickly and evenly and then rinse away the grime with no need for scrubbing.

 - For tinted windows, choose an ammonia-free glass cleaner, as ammonia can discolor tints.
 These products are also safe for chrome, stainless steel, plastic, vinyl, and sealed tile.